-In this Example, you’ll learn to create a wheel-style date picker using the Page tool.
+In this Example, you’ll learn how to create a wheel picker for date, time, and other uses by means of the Page tool.

-Like other mobile patterns, the Wheel Picker — also known as a spinner — is the product of limited screen space on smaller devices.
+Like many other mobile patterns, the wheel picker is a product of necessity, in that it came about as a direct result of the limited screen space available on smaller devices.

-The trick to a Wheel Picker in Framer is to use a Page component with a vertical direction and the Wheel Effect selected as its Effect.
+The trick to successfully designing a wheel picker in Framer is to use a Page component with a vertical direction and the Wheel Effect selected as its Effect.
 Resize the component to the size of its pages, and then set its Overlay to Show.

 Increasing the Page component’s Gap property will increase the spacing between items.
 Setting the Momentum property to true will allow for longer moves between items, but may make short moves more difficult when using pages with smaller heights.